-Uterine polyp is a common problem related to the female reproduction system that may cause infertility.
+Uterine polyp is a common problem related to the female system that may cause infertility.
 There is a wide range of medical and surgical options available for uterine polyps treatment.
 If you are facing any irregularities in periods, never hesitate to seek the advice from a doctor.

 At Indira IVF and fertility center, our fertility experts are keen to help and resolve all your queries related infertility or IVF.
 You can book your appointment for a free consultation now.

 Talk to the best team of fertility experts in the country today for all your pregnancy and fertility-related queries.